-Buffalo to Kingston: Recall that students who reside in the Buffalo area will spend 2 days in classroom sessions at UB (Jan 6-7) and students who live outside the area will participate through Google hangout.
-On Wednesday, January 8, 2020 students from the Buffalo area will travel as a group on a flight to Kingston, Jamaica.
-The details will be provided in early October.
-Students are responsible for buying their own airline ticket.
-Those from outside the area will make their own flight arrangements, but should coordinate arrival times in Kingston with the group from Buffalo.
-It is a 30 minute bus ride to the UWI campus and we want to make sure everyone is on the same chartered bus.
+Buffalo to Kingston: Recall that students who reside in the Buffalo area will spend three days in classroom sessions at UB (Jan 7-9) and students who live outside the area will participate through Google hangout.
+On Jan 10, students from the Buffalo area will travel as a group on a flight to Kingston, Jamaica.
+The details will be provided in the next couple of weeks.

+NOTE: Students are responsible for buying their own airline ticket.
+Students from outside the area will make their own flight arrangements, but should try to co-ordinate arrival times in Kingston with the group from Buffalo.
+It is a 1⁄2 hour bus trip to the UWI campus and we want to make sure everyone is on the same chartered bus.

-Kingston to Buffalo: Date of departure is Wednesday, January 22, 2020.
-Once again these details will be worked out in early October.
+Kingston to Buffalo: Date of departure is Wednesday, January 23.
+Once again, these details will be worked out over the next several days.